zedlopez/ifm/Writing with Inform.md

 Finally, it is best to avoid ambiguities rather than rely on Inform to know which meaning is patently absurd.
 For instance, in

-> Heatwave bone breaks clog hospital.
+> **Heatwave bone breaks clog hospital**

-(a headline once printed by the *Oxford Mail* newspaper) a human reader quickly realises that there is no clog hospital being broken.
+(a headline once printed by the *Oxford Mail* newspaper) a human reader quickly realises that there is no clog hospital being broken by a heatwave bone.
 But if Inform had been taught the verbs *to break* and *to clog* then that is exactly the conclusion it would have drawn.
 Or an example which genuinely arose in beta-testing:

 	The life support unit fits the egg.

-in which Inform construed the verb as *support* and not *fits*, and then created items called "the life" and "unit fits the egg".
+in which Inform construed the verb as `support` and not `fits`, and then created items called "the life" and "unit fits the egg".

 That disclaimer completes the groundwork, and we are ready to begin on simulating a world to explore.